-An active vocalist throughout his career, Koenig has sung with several area organizations including Opera Omaha, Omaha Symphonic Chorus, and Soli Deo Gloria Cantorum.
+An active vocalist throughout his career, Koenig has sung with several area artists and organizations including Opera Omaha, Omaha Symphonic Chorus, and Soli Deo Gloria Cantorum.
 In 1978, he sang in the chorus at Saratoga Springs, N.Y. with the Philadelphia Orchestra conducted by Eugene Ormandy and Robert Shaw.
 He was also among the artists performing in the Classical Music Festival in Eisenstadt, Austria in 1984.

 With a particular interest in contemporary American art song, Reimer’s research focuses on the life and work of composer Robert Owens.
 In 2012, she gave the world premiere of Owens’ 4 Sonnets to Eleonora Duse, composed for her voice.
-She is currently editing the North American edition of his opera, Culture!
+She is currently editing the North American edition of Owens’ opera, Culture!
 Culture!
-Reimer’s work has been published in the Journal of Singing and Pan Pipes.
+Reimer’s work is published in the Journal of Singing and Pan Pipes.
 She is also a frequent lecturer throughout the United States and abroad for conferences of the National Opera Association, National Association of Teachers of Singing, Festival 500: The Phenomenon of Singing, the International Symposium for Performance Science, and the International Congress of Voice Teachers.

 Reimer earned the Doctor of Musical Arts and Master of Music degrees at UNL, and the Bachelor of Music degree at Hastings College.
 She is a member of the National Association of Teachers of Singing, College Music Society, the National Opera Association, and Sigma Alpha Iota International Music Fraternity.